ARE YOU NOT USING TDD?! - PART 1

 The content here is under the Attribution 4.0 International (CC BY 4.0) license

-I’ve been working with TDD for while and everyday I see developers creating excuses to do not start with TDD, and I ask myself why they do that?
-Is there any reason for ?
-Maybe the procrastination and the fear of new challenges comes to mind.
+I’ve been working with TDD for a while and every day I see developers creating excuses to not start with TDD, and I ask myself why they do that.
+Is there any reason for this?
+Maybe the procrastination and the fear of new challenges come to mind.
+TDD has a life-cycle to follow and here I’ll try to show how to get started with.
+Here are a couple of slides from my presentation “Introduction to TDD (PHPUnit examples)”.
+It may help you to understand the TDD world combined with this post content.

 RED

 The first step is the RED and the most common I guess, the color red in TDD represents the failure.
-I have had a lot of bug found in my code before I adopt TDD because I used to think that piece of code works but, I forgot to test what I’ve done with different inputs, different scenarios and so on.
+I have had a lot of bugs found in my code before I adopted TDD because I used to think that piece of code works but, I forgot to test what I’ve done with different inputs, different scenarios and so on.

 1. Improvement of our source code design